 Alcohol Crimes Lawyer for Des Moines, IA

 Everyone makes bad choices sometimes.
-If you've made a bad choice related to an , you need an .
+If you've made a bad choice related to an alcoholic beverage, you need an Iowa alcohol crimes lawyer.

-If you've experienced a recent , you may need advice about when requires you to get a and an .
-An Iowa can help you assess your chances of getting .
-Ask your about whether your will be subject to after you've been charged with an .
-Your will be at risk and you will have to get a .
-A first is a serious misdemeanor.
-By the third or subsequent OWI charge, an will face a Class D felony.
-After a , you could forfeit your to the government under .
+If you've experienced a recent DUI arrest, you may need advice about when Iowa OWI law requires you to get a temporary restricted license and an ignition interlock device.
+An Iowa DUI attorney can help you assess your chances of getting probation.
+Ask your DUI lawyer about whether your driver's license will be subject to license revocation after you've been charged with an OWI offense.
+Your driving privilege will be at risk and you will have to get a substance abuse evaluation.
+A first OWI charge is a serious misdemeanor.
+By the third or subsequent OWI charge, an offender will face a Class D felony.
+After a DUI charge, you could forfeit your motor vehicle to the government under Iowa law.

-A for OWI or for other alcohol-related Iowa offenses could cost you a lot.
-The fine for a first is $1250 (plus 35%) but that doesn't take into account the rest of your costs.
+A conviction for OWI or for other alcohol-related Iowa offenses could cost you a lot.
+The fine for a first offense is $1,250 plus a 15% surcharge but that doesn't take into account the rest of your costs.

-Alternatively, you might face the of .
-Because of recent changes to the , is now always a simple misdemeanor.
+Alternatively, you might face the criminal charge of public intoxication.
+Because of recent changes to the law, public intoxication is now always a simple misdemeanor.

 If you've been charged, there's no changing the past.
 All you can do now is try to limit the damage that the evidence can do to you.

-Whether you've gotten caught making a bad decision or whether you've been unjustly accused, finding a to help you with your (alleged) drinking is the next good choice you can make.
+Whether you've gotten caught making a bad decision or whether you've been unjustly accused, finding a lawyer to help you with your (alleged) drinking offense is the next good choice you can make.

 When someone accuses you of a crime, the police will investigate.
 Then, if a judge finds probable cause, you could go to jail.
 Once in jail, you might be let out on bond.
 Pretrial release might let you out.
 You might not be let out at all.

 Instead of sending you to jail, the judge might give you papers.
 Those papers will tell you when your court date is.
-After your arrest. police will read you your rights.
-Then, they will give you time to call an intimidation attorney or a law firm.
+After your arrest, police will read you your rights.
+Then, they will give you time to call an attorney or a law firm.

 At an initial appearance, you will see a judge.
 The judge might schedule a preliminary hearing.
 At a preliminary hearing, you or your lawyer will ask questions.
 One or more witnesses will be under oath.
 After the questions, the judge will decide whether probable cause exists.